Are you a beginner looking for top-notch blog writing tips?

 Don’t publish a 1000-word paragraph.
 No one will read it.

-Instead, include a paragraph break every two or three sentences and boost the readability.
+Instead, include a paragraph break every two or three sentences, boosting the readability.
 Your content will be much easier and gentle on the eyes; readers are more likely to stay.

 I also like to use bulleted lists in my blogs.
 Readers enjoy not having to read complete sentences, so if you can give them a break from doing so for a few seconds, do it.